Seed For The Garden

 Have garden soil prepared before transplanting.
 All additives that require time to break down, such as manure, limestone, rock fertilizer, and green manure, should be incorporated the autumn before planting if at all possible.
 Quick-acting (hydrated) lime fertilizers and well-decayed compost may be added just before planting.

 Transplant on a shady day, in late afternoon, or in early evening to prevent wilting.
-It helps to water the plants several hours before transplanting; when using bare-root plants, such as sweet potato slips or plants from an old-time farm supply store, soak the roots thoroughly an hour or two before setting them out in the garden.
+It helps to water the plants several hours before transplanting; when using bare-root plants, such as sweet potato slips or plants from a local farm supply store, soak the roots thoroughly an hour or two before setting them out in the garden.
 They should not be allowed to dry out completely at any time.
 Handle plants carefully.
 Avoid disturbing the roots or bruising the stems.

 Dig a hole large enough to hold the roots of the plants.
 Set the plants slightly deeper than previously planted and at recommended intervals.
 Tomatoes are an exception to the rule of how deep to plant; they will develop roots all along the stems, and you can plant deep enough to leave only two or three sets of leaves exposed.
 Press soil firmly around the roots of transplants.
 Pour about a cup of starter solution in the hole around the plant.
 Use a solution of about half the strength recommended for that type of plant during the normal growing season.
 Fish emulsion or dilute manure tea may also be used.

 For a few days after transplanting, protect the plants from wind and sun by placing newspaper or cardboard on their south sides or by covering with baskets or flowerpots.
 In cold weather, various season extenders are useful.
 Water the plants once or twice during the next week if there is insufficient rain.